 What is tendinitis?

-Tendinitis is swelling and pain in a joint.
-It is a common condition, usually caused by repeated injuries to a tendon, which is the part of the joint that connects muscles to bones.
+Tendinitis is swelling and pain in a tendon, which is tissue that connects muscles to bones.
+It is a common condition, usually caused by repeated injuries to a tendon.

 Who gets tendinitis?